 A typical course of fomepizole would be:

 Fomepizole has an affinity for alcohol dehydrogenase which is 8,000 times higher than that of methanol.
 Its use can result in methanol levels remaining almost constant.
-This effectively blocks production of the toxic metabolites but the methanol remains in the body.
-Because of this, haemodialysis is now required to remove the drug from the body.
+This effectively blocks production of the toxic metabolites and methanol is slowly excreted in urine.
+Haemodialysis can remove methanol from the body more rapidly.
 Fomepizole is an extremely effective antidote to methanol poisoning if started soon after the ingestion.
 Fomepizole induces its own metabolism so its dose needs to be increased after 48 hrs.

 Ethanol therapy requires a blood level of 100-150 mg/dl to be effective and to maintain this level regular monitoring of blood ethanol level and adjustment of infusion rate is required.
 The patient is significantly intoxicated by this therapeutic ethanol level.
 Fomepizole does not cause any intoxication.

-[Example Case - Child with ingestion of Windscreen washer fluid]
+[Example Acid-base Case: Child with ingestion of Windscreen washer fluid]